Class SharedData

 @CheckReturnValue public io.smallrye.mutiny.Uni<Lock> getLockWithTimeout(String name, long timeout)

-Like getLock(java.lang.String) but specifying a timeout.
-If the lock is not obtained within the timeout a failure will be sent to the handler.
+Like getLock(String) but specifying a timeout.
+If the lock is not obtained within the timeout the returned future is failed.

 In general lock acquision is unordered, so that sequential attempts to acquire a lock, even from a single thread, can happen in non-sequential order.